GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 ### Script to Install Client on Linux or Mac

-This script installs the GsDevKit client components and creates a client with the name **tode**.
+This script installs the GsDevKit client components and creates a client with the name **tode1**.

  ```
 cd <githubdirectory>